 Rifles (ZMR).
 The unit itself was relatively short lived being established at the old mission station of Eshowe, Zululand in 1903 and then being absorbed into the Umvoti Mounted

 Rifles in 1913 in the wake of the South African Union Defence Act which was passed in that same year.
 The ZMR took part in only one campaign - the Natal Rebellion of 1906.

 This young trooper wears an early Wolseley pattern tropical helmet and outfitted as one would expect for mounted duty.
-His uniform appear to be wool - possibly in a drab colour - with
+His uniform appears to be wool - possibly in a drab colour -

-dark shoulder straps and patches behind his collar badges.
+with dark shoulder straps and patches behind his collar badges.
 These badges are rather unique in that they feature a rhinoceros.
-Below the rhino are two scrolls: one bearing the unit title
+Below the rhino are two scrolls: one bearing the unit

-"Zululand Mounted Rifles" and the other what must have been the unit motto "Wa Thse Thsa".
+title "Zululand Mounted Rifles" and the other what must have been the unit motto, possibly rendered in Zulu - "Wa Thse Thsa".

 Real Photo Postcard

 |Left: A closeup of the Zululand Mounted Rifles collar

 badge as worn by the above trooper.
 Here is it worn on a